History of the Chicago Grid System

-In 1909, the City of Chicago decided to fight back against the growing menace of local residents continually getting lost and throwing temper tantrums.
-To put an end to this epidemic, it created a completely new and foolproof Chicago coordinates grid system for all addresses.
+In 1909, the City of Chicago decided to fight back against the growing menace of residents continually getting lost and throwing temper tantrums.
+To end this epidemic, it created a wholly new and foolproof Chicago grid system for all street addresses.

-Here’s how it works: The epicenter of the Chicago street grid is the intersection of State and Madison Streets in the heart of the Chicago Loop.
-The addresses on all east-west streets are prefixed with the words “east” or “west,” depending on whether they fall east or west of State Street.
+The epicenter of the Chicago grid is the intersection of State and Madison Streets in the heart of the Chicago Loop.
+The addresses on all east-west streets are prefixed with “east” or “west,” depending on whether they fall east or west of State Street.
 Similarly, the addresses on all north-south streets are prefixed with the words “north” or “south,” depending on whether they fall north or south of Madison Street.

-The address numbers increase or decrease depending on their distance in miles from the State and Madison axis lines.
-Odd numbers are on the south and east sides of streets, and even numbers are on the north and west sides of the streets.
+The Chicago street numbering increases or decreases depending on their distance in miles from the State and Madison axis lines.
+In Chicago, odd street numbers are on the south and east sides of streets, and even street numbers are on the north and west sides.

-On the north and west sides, the “primary” streets run a mile apart, and the “secondary” streets run halfway between the primary streets.
-The primary east-west streets can therefore be found at 800 North (Chicago Avenue), 1600 North (North Avenue), 2400 North (Fullerton Avenue), 3200 North (Belmont Avenue), 4000 North (Irving Park Road), and so on, all the way up to the northernmost street in the city, Juneway Terrace (7800 North).
+The “primary” streets run a mile apart on the north and west sides, and the “secondary” streets run halfway between the primary streets.
+The primary east-west streets can therefore be found at 800 North (Chicago Avenue), 1600 North (North Avenue), 2400 North (Fullerton Avenue), 3200 North (Belmont Avenue), 4000 North (Irving Park Road), and so on, all the way up to the northernmost Street in the city, Juneway Terrace (7800 North).
 The secondary streets fall in-between.
 There’s Kinzie Street (400 North), Division Street (1200 North), Armitage Avenue (2000 North), Diversey Parkway (2800 North), Addison Street (3600 North), and so on.

-Explore Chicago neighborhoods along its street grid system
+Explore Chicago neighborhoods along with its street grid system

-Hold on: The south side has a few wrinkles.
+Hold on: The south side has a few wrinkles in the Chicago grid.
 The first mile south of Madison Avenue contains twelve rather than eight city blocks, ending at Roosevelt Road, which is 1200 South.
 The second mile south of Madison contains ten city blocks and ends at Cermak, which is 2200 South.
-The third mile south of Madison contains nine city blocks and ends at 31st street, which is 3100 South.
+The third mile south of Madison contains nine city blocks and ends at 31st Street, which is 3100 South.
 From there, it’s smooth sailing.
 There are eight blocks to a mile, and each block is named for its location, meaning that 39th Street (also known as Pershing Road) is a mile south of 31st Street.
 The city ultimately terminates at 138th Street, which is (quick! do the math!) a bit more than sixteen miles south of Madison Street.

 Okay, let’s do some figuring.
 We hop on our bikes and ride from one golf course to another.